Ways you can help or be helped: Fundraisers, discounts and volunteer opportunities

 The Stonington High School Crew Team is holding a row-a-thon to help raise funds for the Pawcatuck Neighborhood Center.
 Visit stoningtoncrew.org/pnc to donate or for more information.

-Westerly Public Schools will offer free Grab and Go meals for children, Monday through Friday, at Springbrook Elementary School and Tower Street Community Center from 11 a.m. to 1 p.m., and the Jonnycake Center of Westerly, from noon to 1 p.m.
+Westerly Public Schools will offer free Grab and Go meals for children, Monday through Friday, at Springbrook Elementary School and Tower Street Community Center from 11 a.m. to 1 p.m.; the Jonnycake Center of Westerly, from noon to 1 p.m.; and the Bradford Citizens Club from noon to 1 p.m.

 Stonington Public Schools Food Services will offer pick up meals for children from 8 to 10 a.m., Monday through Friday, at Stonington High School, 176 South Broad St., or delivery of meals five days a week.
 Call 860-572-0506, ext.
 8, and leave a message with name, phone number, address, number of children and meal preference.
 Visit Facebook.com/SPSFoodServices for more information.